Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 ### Operating Systems

 Google and Mozilla support web push notifications on all of their platforms.
-Edge will probably also support web push notifications on Windows Mobile, but at a market share of 1% it won't be your highest priority.
-The bad thing is, that Apple's not shown interest in the standard.
-Safari Push Notifications are available since Mavericks (OS X 10.9), but Apple uses a non-standard implementation and don't allow them on iOS.
-If you want to support Safari you will have to follow the [Safari Push Notifications] guide.
+Microsoft will probably also support web push notifications on Windows Mobile, but at a market share of 1% it won't be your highest priority.
+Sadly, Apple's not shown interest in the standard.
+Safari Push Notifications are available since Mavericks (OS X 10.9), but Apple uses a non-standard implementation and doesn't allow them on iOS.
+If you want to support Safari, you will have to follow the [Safari Push Notifications] guide.

 <table>
     <tr>